magicalbrad/obs-mediastar/README.md

   * **next scene** - Advances to next scene.
 Does nothing if the last scene is currently active.
   * **previous scene** - Goes back to previous scene.
 Does nothing if the first scene is currently active.

-To use, simply download the mediastar.lua script to your computer.
-Load it into OBS Studio from the Tools->Scripts menu.
+To use, simply download the mediastar.lua script to your computer. ([Download Zip File](https://github.com/magicalbrad/obs-mediastar/archive/master.zip)) Load it into OBS Studio from the Tools->Scripts menu.
 Once loaded, the new hotkey options should appear in the Hotkeys area of the OBS settings.

 ## MediaStar Pro Usage
 OBS works well with the standard MediaStar profile, as all the keypresses map to function keys.